Comments to Ethical Skeptic (part 4) - sars2.net

 # Total 75 73.8

 Ethical Skeptic's image says: "Current U.S. life expectancy for the average 80-year old = 78.4 years".
-I don't know if he made a typo, because the life expectancy at age 80 should be more than 80.
+I don't know if he made a typo, because the life expectancy at age 80 should be more than 80 (or in case he meant remaining life expectancy, it should be much lower than 78.4).
 In the 2023 US life table, the remaining life expectancy for age 80 is about 9.3 years. [https://ftp.cdc.gov/pub/Health_Statistics/NCHS/Publications/NVSR/74-06/Table01.xlsx]

-When I took the number of deaths in 2023 from CDC WONDER and I took mid-year resident population estimates in 2023 from the vintage 2024 release by the Census Bureau, I also got a remaining life expectancy of about 9.3 years at age 80:
+When I took the number of deaths in 2023 from CDC WONDER and I took mid-year resident population estimates for 2023 from the vintage 2024 release by the Census Bureau, I also got a remaining life expectancy of about 9.3 years at age 80:

 pop=fread("https://sars2.net/f/uspopdead.csv")[year==2023]